siddartha-004/firstProjClockReminders/README.md

 <h3>Individuals often face difficulty in managing their schedules and keep track of important events,tasks,deadlines.This is scalable and robust reminder solution that allow to schedule unlimited reminders.</h3><br>

-Concepts used:linked list,stack using linked list
+Concepts used: linked list,stack using linked list

-<p>Description of each module</p>
+<h2>Description of each module</h2>
 <h3>Push function for adding new remainder</h3>
 <p>1.new node is created that contain info of dn,mn,yn,th,tm,label(date,time)</p>
 <p>2.If list is empty , the new node becomes both the first and last node in the list. </p>